Is it safe to drink protein shakes while breastfeeding? Here’s everything you need to know, plus other helpful tips for new moms!

 So, should protein shakes be on your list?

-However, it’s always a good idea to consult with your doctor before making any adjustments to your diet or starting to take supplements.
+However, it’s always a good idea to consult with your doctor before making any adjustments to your diet including, new protein supplements, vitamins, and medications.

-Your doctor can guide you towards the best products and brands and provide recommendations for your specific needs.
+Your healthcare provider can guide you toward the best products and brands and provide a safe option for your specific needs.

-Can protein shakes help me lose weight while breastfeeding?
+Can you use protein shakes as a meal replacement while breastfeeding?